 I found that aside from the #7th largest auto parts company in the world, France also had the #15th and #40th largest company.
 Korea was even more impressive, aside from the #8th largest auto parts company, Korea also boasts the #38th, #46th, #70th and #90th.
 Super impressive.

-In order to gain some insight in to why/how France and Korea I wanted to start by finding answers to the questions below.
+In order to gain some insight in to how France and Korea accomplished this, I started by looking for answers to the questions below.

 (6)Who needs automotive parts?

 (7)Why don’t Automotive manufacturers produce their own parts?